karthikeyanmuthurangam/extensive-vision-ai-program/Session4/README.md

 ##### Distance of MaxPooling from Prediction
 - Maxpooling should not be positioned before the output layer because full image has been seen by the network, dropping any features at this point leads to missing some information on the input data

+##### 3x3

+3x3 helped in reducing the number of parameters and computation of the network (compared to large kernels like 5x5, 7x7, 9x9)

 ##### 1x1
 - 1x1 or Feature Merger helps in getting the best of all the channels.
 It didn't help in improve the accuracy in case of the MNIST dataset